techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## Sharding ##
 MongoDB supports auto-sharding.
 Sharding is an approach to scalability which partitions your data across multiple servers or clusters.
 A naive implementation might put all of the data for users with a name that starts with A-M on server 1 and the rest on server 2.
 Thankfully, MongoDB's sharding capabilities far exceed such a simple algorithm.
 Sharding is a topic well beyond the scope of this book, but you should know that it exists and that you should consider it, should your needs grow beyond a single replica set.

 While replication can help performance somewhat (by isolating long running queries to secondaries, and reducing latency for some other types of queries), its main purpose is to provide high availability.
 Sharding is the primary method for scaling MongoDB clusters.
-Combining replication with sharding is the perscribed approach to achieve scaling and high availability.
+Combining replication with sharding is the prescribed approach to achieve scaling and high availability.

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Most of this information relates to the size of your collection and its indexes.

 ## Profiler ##
-You enable the MongoDB profiler by executing:
+You can enable the MongoDB profiler by executing:

 	db.setProfilingLevel(2);